omkar653/myfirstrepo/README.md

 # myfirstrepo
-this is my github readme - I am editing this this is for local to github
+this is my github readme